 2. Progression (SAP Dismissal):

-Standards Required by US Department of Education: Students must successfully complete their courses at a pace that will allow them to meet the maximum time frame requirement.
+Standards Required by the US Department of Education: Students must successfully complete their courses at a pace that will allow them to meet the maximum time frame requirement.

 back to top

 3. Grade Point Average Requirement (SAP Dismissal):

-Standards Required by US Department of Education: Students must maintain a Grade Point Average (GPA) consistent with graduation requirement and have a 2.0 GPA.
+Standards Required by the US Department of Education: Students must maintain a Grade Point Average (GPA) consistent with graduation requirement and have a 2.0 GPA.

-Glendale Coummunity College Policy: As stated in our college catalog, Glendale Community College requires students to maintain a cumulative 2.0 GPA to be in good academic standing.
+Glendale Community College Policy: As stated in our college catalog, Glendale Community College requires students to maintain a cumulative 2.0 GPA to be in good academic standing.
 This standard also applies to financial aid eligibility.
 All attempted Glendale College units and any units transferred into Glendale College are included when the cumulative GPA is calculated for financial aid purposes.
 Any student not meeting this standard will be placed on Warning Status for one semester.
-If the student's GPA remains below 2.0 at the end of the warning period, the student will lose financial aid eligibility until the GPA is a 2.0 or higher.
+If the student's GPA remains below 2.0 at the end of the warning period, the student will lose financial aid eligibility until the GPA is 2.0 or higher.
 Eligibility will be automatically reinstated when the student earns a GPA of at least 2.0.
 Click to print the Appeal Form.

 back to top